WordPress 4.7.5 is here! If you’re a WP Buffs customer, your website core code has already been updated.

-In order to show you which parts of your website can be customized, visible icons will appear while you're live previewing.
-Now you can click on a shortcut and transition seemlessly into editing.
+In order to show you which parts of your website can be customized, visible icons will appear while you’re live previewing.
+Now you can click on a shortcut and transition seamlessly into editing.
 Pairing this feature with starter content means getting started with customization is faster and easier than ever.

 Smoother Menu Building

 In the past, WordPress menus contained links to published pages of your site.
 But what happens when you don’t have any real pages created yet?